-One of the best parts about lifting heavy stuff in the gym is the opportunity to improve.
+Fun fact: One of the best parts about lifting heavy stuff in the gym is lifting even heavier stuff.

 This progression keeps us motivated and hungry to come back to the gym for more.
 But as you get stronger in the gym, there is one thing you quickly notice—that your grip is one of the biggest limitations you have for getting stronger.

-When it comes to instantly securing your grip on the bar, rather than strengthening it, there are a few options.
+When it comes to instantly securing your grip on the bar, there are a few options.

-Let’s take a look at the best weight lifting hooks out there.
+In this guide, we will look at all of the best weight lifting hooks out there.
 Check out the key features of each.
-And pick the best ones for you.
+How to use them for max results in the gym.
+And help you pick the best ones for you.

 Let’s dive in.